Mapping migration

 Convert the GBIF data to a GeoDataFrame

 To plot the GBIF data, we need to convert it to a GeoDataFrame first.
+This will make some special geospatial operations from geopandas available, such as spatial joins and plotting.

 1. Replace your_dataframe with the name of the DataFrame you just got from GBIF